 Spousal maintenance does not need to be decided by an Arizona court.
 If you and your spouse agree on the amount and length of time you will receive maintenance, you may also agree that the maintenance is “non-modifiable” as to the amount and/or duration.

 This means that no matter what happens to either of you during the term of maintenance, it cannot be modified.
 This is not the case if your case proceeds to trial and a judge enters an award of maintenance.
 In that case, your maintenance is subject to being modified by you or your spouse, upon a showing by either of you that there has been “a substantial change in circumstances” after the original award.

 Maintenance ends upon your death, your spouse’s death or your remarriage unless you and your spouse agree differently.
 Finally, it is worth noting that spousal maintenance will be taxable income to you and deductible by your spouse, unless the two of you specifically agree otherwise.

-Contact us at Hallier Lawrence for more information about spousal maintenance.
-We are here to protect your interests and ensure you obtain what is equitably yours. , contact Hallier Lawrence here
+Contact us at Hallier Stearns PLC for more information about spousal maintenance.
+We are here to protect your interests and ensure you obtain what is equitably yours. , contact Hallier Stearns PLC here